 Lightfast.
 Rare pigment offered by just a handful of major watercolor manufacturers.
 Similar to the warm reddish yellow ochre of PBr24.
 Opaque.

 PY227 NTP Yellow:

-Rare pigment labeled as solvent based only offered by Turner Japan.
 I would avoid it.
-Initial tests show this pigment fades over time in addition to it being a very unfortunate texture.
-It appears to be very binder heavy and gelatin-like (Jello?) which can be very hard to control with a wet brush.
+Initial tests show this pigment fades over time despite being self-rated as 3/3 stars by Turner.
+It also has a very unfortunate texture, very binder heavy and gelatin-like (Jello?).
+Hard to control (gloopy) with a wet brush.

 Swatch card template available for download here, or get the rubber stamp here.
 Swatch cards were painted on Legion Black or Arches Cold Press 100% cotton watercolor paper.
 Paper and brushes are available at Jackson's or Amazon here:

 I most often purchase my art supplies online at Jackson's or Blick art materials.

 The following affiliate links are to places I have purchased my art materials.
 When available I'll include multiple reputable stores so you can compare and decide where you'd like to shop.
 Dick Blick ("DB" links below) is a large art supply chain store here in the USA that ships worldwide.
 Jackson's ("Jack" links below) is a great UK based art supply store which also ships worldwide, but carries some harder to find European products with quick low cost shipping to the USA.
 Amazon USA ("Ama" links below) often offers unique brands, including small business and Chinese off brand watercolor sets, that can not be found anywhere else.
 As an Amazon associate, I earn from qualifying purchases.